-Lab assignments must be submitted online, through the Quercus website.
-See the course schedule (below) for the due dates of the three lab assignments.
-Late submission will result in a 5% deduction for each day the assignment is late (starting with the day the assignment is due, up to a maximum of 50% of the grade) unless you have a legitimate, documented reason beyond your control.
-Notify the Professor and your TA promptly, if you intend to submit your assignment late to arrange for the submission of the lab assignment with the necessary documentation.
+Late lab assignment submissions will result in a 5% deduction for each day the assignment is late (starting with the day the assignment is due, up to a maximum of 50% of the grade) unless you have a legitimate, documented reason beyond your control (see above).
+It is the student's responsibility to ensure that submitted document files are not corrupted.
+If the submitted file cannot be opened, the assignment will be treated as incomplete.